Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/port_number/index.md

 **This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to port a specific service asset to a different carrier.**

 Please note that sometimes the technology used by the new carrier's network is different than what is used by the original carrier.
 In this case, the new carrier may require different device hardware and therefore a new device will need to be ordered.
-An API call can be made to the **/catalog/devices** endpoint to obtain a list of eligible devices from which one can be selected.
+An API call can be made to the **/catalog/devices** resource to obtain a list of eligible devices from which one can be selected.
 Even if the new carrier supports the existing device, a new SIM card might be required.
 Therefore, these orders usually require including shipping information in the order request.

 <br/>